MichaelSebero/CoolRune/README.md

 .
 A Lynis system hardness rating of 70.

 .
-MAC address randomization on login.
+MAC address randomization on boot.

 .
 Inbuilt blocking of Advertisements, Trackers, Pornography and Unsafe Websites.